 (My second novel, Marcher, had a similar theme, though here I described a threat to modernity posed by pagan intruders from other dimensions, whose desire to take the world back to the age of the Vikings had a strong appeal among those on the margins of society.
 The short story, ‘To Become a Warrior‘ was a precursor of this novel).

 In a way, I was proved right.
 The real Reaction is much more complex and varied than my fictional one -among other things, it was naive of me to think that fundamentalist theocratic regimes would not be perfectly happy to make use of science when it suited them- but it has happened (or would it be more accurate to say, ‘it has begun’?)
 We’ve seen a shift away from secularism in Palestine, Israel, India, Turkey, America, and the rise of Hindu nationalism, Islamism and Christian fundamentalism.
-We’ve experienced the phenomenon of Trump, and so-called populism in many countries (a rather vague word, but it seems to mean a kind of politics that privileges the values of the general public over those of the most educated section of the population).
+We’ve experienced the phenomenon of Trump, and so-called populism in many countries (a rather vague word, but it seems to mean a kind of politics that privileges the prejudices of the general public over those of the most educated section of the population).
 And, while scientists are not (yet) actively being persecuted in the way described in the book, there is a distinct anti-science strand in all this: anti-vaxxers, creationists, climate change denialists are all part of it.

 I saw this coming.
 I saw it coming because I had a sense of how very alienating secular scientific societies must be for many people.
 The ‘knowledge economy’ is not so great if you are not particularly educated, and/or not particularly bright, or if you depend for your livelihood on something that the knowledge economy is making obsolete.
-(But this isn’t just about economics, it’s about the human need for meaning and continuity.)
+(This isn’t just about economics, though, it’s about the human need for meaning and continuity.)

 But I have much less of a sense of what is coming next.
 Is what we’ve seen so far just the beginning of ‘the Reaction’, or are we already swinging away from that to something else?
 And if the latter, what is that something?
 If secular modernity was thesis and ‘the Reaction’ was antithesis, what is the synthesis that will emerge from their clash?
 Because we won’t just go back to the way things were.
 That’s already in the past, and with it the destination it seemed to be heading towards.